 This website is about the origin of the Earth and the organisms that live on it.
-It’s not an attempt to detail every event or process that led up to the present world, but an attempt to help the reader understand – without explaining away – something of life’s mystery.
+It’s not an attempt to detail every event or process that led to the present world.

-There are good websites and bad ones, some well-informed, some misleading, and it is not always easy to distinguish between them.
-So we will say a few words about our values and motivation.
+There are good websites and bad ones, some well-informed, some misleading, and distinguishing between them is not always easy, so a few words about values and motivation.

 In relation to origins, the present contenders in the market place are Darwinism and creationism.
-These are polar positions, and many people would prefer not to be identified with either of them, as they tend to be polemical.
-Strong opinions are held because what is being fought over is an explanation of existence, of the thing we call life.
+Both are entrenched, extreme, polemical positions, and many people prefer not to be identified with them.
+Strong opinions are held because what is being fought over is an explanation of life.

 That perception has implications for how one understands evolution.
-If, with every individual, life is a gift and comes from above, then what passes from parent to child is only half the story.
-There is no natural selection of souls, and it is a mistake to suppose that life can account for itself, beginning from chemicals in the sea and gradually attaining the fantastic diversity we see today.
-Organisms have changed over time – that is the clear message of the fossils – and species have proliferated, but it is quite another thing to suppose that their ancestry can be reduced to the properties of self-organising atoms.
+If, with every individual, life is a gift and comes from above, what passes from parent to child is only half the story.
+There is no natural selection of souls, and it is a mistake to suppose that life can account for itself, beginning from chemicals in the sea and gradually attaining the amazing diversity we see today.
+Organisms have changed over time, that is clear, and species have proliferated.
+But it is quite another thing to suppose that their ancestry can be reduced to the properties of self-organising atoms.
 Even bacteria are miracles of engineering.

-We object to Darwinism because it represents life as something understandable solely in terms of matter.
-It fails to recognise the author of life and, within educational institutions, it tolerates no contrary view.
-We object to creationism because it is primarily a reaction against Darwinism: it perpetuates the false association between evolutionary change and common ancestry, and it promotes an association, equally false, between creation and the doctrine that the universe is less than 10,000 years old.
-It consequently misrepresents the fossil and geological evidence to a degree that orthodox science – most of which is not ideologically driven – does not.
+Darwinism represents life as something understandable solely in terms of matter.
+It ignores the author of life and within educational institutions tolerates no contrary view.
+Regrettably, creationism is little more than a dogmatic reaction against Darwinism: it perpetuates the false association between evolutionary change and common ancestry, and promotes an association, equally false, between creation and the doctrine that the Earth is less than 10,000 years old.
+It consequently misrepresents the fossil and geological record to a degree that orthodox science – most of which is not ideologically driven – does not.
 A section on this site discussing the primary evidence for time in the rock record suggests that the Earth is considerably older, though nowhere near the 4.6 billion years claimed.